MASILab/pyPheWAS/docs/basic.rst

 Group File
 ^^^^^^^^^^
-The group file format is shown below; this file contains the dependent variable for the mass logistic regression, in addition to demographic information (e.g. sex, race, age at diagnosis, etc.) for each subject.
+The group file format is shown below; this file contains the dependent variable (in this example, *response*) for the mass logistic regression, in addition to demographic information (e.g. sex, race, age at diagnosis, etc.) for each subject.

 ===== ======== ============= ==================
-id    genotype MaxAgeAtVisit *other covariates*
+id    response MaxAgeAtVisit *other covariates*
 ===== ======== ============= ==================
 1     0        10.365         ...
 32    0        15.444         ...